 In Western Europe working people were in motion.
 The class struggle was in full development, and no police or military bloodshed seemed able to stop it.
-Governments use jails and guns against dissent, but there are not enough jails and guns to silence all dissenters when they are determined to speak out and fight for their rights.
-Everywhere dissent had found ways to express itself.
-In Italy alone, more than eighty anarchist periodicals were published - with varying success - during the first seven years of the century.
-And many, many more were, of course, being published elsewhere, in Europe and the Americas.
+Governments use jails and guns against dissent, but there are not enough jails and guns to silence an advanced wing of it, then Merlino would have rendered a more honest homage to the truth - and given a more sober documentation to the history of the proletarian movement, constantly confirmed by everyday reality.